Career Development Institute: History

 In November 1981 the Conservative government proposed the removal of 16 of Britain's 23 industrial training boards.
 The YTS scheme was introduced in September 1983.
 In May 1984 it launched the week-long Jobsearch '84, then Jobsearch '85 the next year, and in May 1986, June 1987, and April 1988, in conjunction with BBC Radio 1, which hosted phone-ins; by May 1989 it became Careers Service Week.
 The Technical and Vocational Education Initiative (TVEI) was launched in the late 1980s.

 In the early 1990s it published Stepping into Europe, a guide to working in Europe, and Europps, for the EC.
+Youth unemployment statistics have been collated since 1992.
 The Conservative government privatised the Careers Service in 1994, but it was well-funded, and was a halcyon era for careers guidance in the UK, although was before the plentiful careers information later being available over the internet.
-When the Labour government entered, it heavily prioritised the 16-19 age range, and largely viewed capable well-qualified people, over that age range as unimportant, or 'not an urgent priority'.
+When the Labour government entered, it heavily prioritised the 16–19 age range, and largely viewed capable well-qualified people, over that age range as unimportant, or 'not an urgent priority'.
 The Labour government formed organisations, such as the Social Exclusion Unit; the government saw people needing career guidance, often as possible victims of society.
 Connexions, established by the Learning and Skills Act 2000, was there to help people on the margins of society, and was less about offering professional guidance, which the previous Careers Service had done; if you required professional guidance, you were probably not on the margins of society.
 Connexions was, essentially, a demeaning or trivial view of careers guidance; only people with learning difficulties over the age of 19 could be helped, so it would offer nothing whatsoever to university graduates looking for work.
-The Connexions Card launched in June 2002, apparently for 16-19 year olds, barely had any credible effect, and was mostly taken up by more-affluent opportunist teenagers, probably on the make, instead.
+The Connexions Card launched in June 2002, apparently for 16–19 year olds, barely had any credible effect, and was mostly taken up by more-affluent opportunist teenagers, probably on the make, instead.
 Connexions was not really for people entering the well-heeled professions; it was largely for people who would struggle to get five good GCSEs.